methodfive/polkadex-integration-api/docs/CoinGecko.md

 <a name="top"></a>
-# Polkadex Integration API v1.0.0
+# Polkadex Integration API (CoinGecko) v1.0.0

-<p>This document outlines the Polkadex integration API endpoint details.</p>
+<p>This document outlines the Polkadex integration API endpoint details for integration into CoinGecko.</p>

 # Table of contents